threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 - Get __3Bot Connect App__ and __3Bot ID__: your digital identity and authenticator on top of the Threefold Grid.
 - Get A __Stellar Wallet__.
 Get a wallet that are aceppt Threefold Tokens transactions (FreeTFT, TFT or TFTA)
 - Claim your __FreeTFTs__ to reserve Grid capacity for your solution.
 This could be done by creating a testnet wallet account for you.
-- Log in onto __the TF Grid Marketplace 2.2__ Testnet by using your 3Bot ID to access the solution deployment dashboard.
+- Log in onto __the TF Grid Demo 2.2__ Testnet by using your 3Bot ID to access the solution deployment dashboard.
 - Create a __Capacity Pool__ and reserve some IT capacity for your first workload on top of the TF Grid.
 - Deploy your first __Network__ to be able to connect to your __3Bot Server__.
 - Install __Wireguard__ and set up a __Wireguard Connection__; a VPN for running embedded interfaces on top of the grid.